 - (1) Park truck safely as described in "Safe Parking".
-Put blocks at front and rear or drive wheels. - (2) Put a floor jack under the steering axle mounting frame member, centered between the two wheels. - If there is insufficient clearance under frame for your jack, the truck may first be driven onto shims, to increase the ground clearance. - (3) Raise the truck only as high as necessary to perform the maintenance work. - (4) Put blocks at both sides of the truck, fully under the frame main side structure.
-Put the blocks in front of butt close to the counterweight and rear wheels for the best truck stability. - (5) Put an equal amount of blocks under each side of the truck to provide a level working position. - Lower the truck onto the blocks and remove the jack.
+Put blocks at front and rear of load wheels. - (2) Put a floor jack under the steering axle mounting frame member, centered between the two wheels. - If there is insufficient clearance under frame for your jack, the truck may first be driven onto shims, to increase the ground clearance. - (3) Raise the truck only as high as necessary to perform the maintenance work. - (4) Put blocks at both sides of the truck, fully under the frame main side structure.
+Put the blocks in front of butt close to the counterweight and rear wheels for the best truck stability. - (5) Put an equal amount of blocks under each side of the truck to provide a level working position.

+Lower the truck onto the blocks and remove the jack.

-- △ Before performing any maintenance work, check the truck for stable condition on the blocking. - (6) When maintenance work is completed, lower the rear side of the truck to the floor by reversing the above procedure and lowering each side of the truck 50 mm (2 in) at a time : - · Put jack under frame and raise truck. - · Carefully remove blocks and lower truck. - · Remove jack and blocks from drive wheels.
+$\bigtriangleup$ Before performing any maintenance work, check the truck for stable condition on the blocking.

+- (6) When maintenance work is completed, lower the rear side of the truck to the floor by reversing the above procedure and lowering each side of the truck 50 mm (2 in) at a time : - · Put jack under frame and raise truck. - · Carefully remove blocks and lower truck. - · Remove jack and blocks from drive wheels.

-7) RAISING ENTIRE TRUCK
+6) RAISING ENTIRE TRUCK

-Refer to truck data plate for truck weights.

-- (1) Park truck safely as described in "Safe Parking".
+- Refer to truck data plate for truck weights. - (1) Park truck safely as described in "Safe Parking".
 Lower mast fully. - (2) If necessary, drive truck onto boards to increase ground clearance. - ▲ LATERAL TIP OVER.
 When jacking side of truck, be sure mast is lowered fully and do not raise one side of the truck more that about 50 mm (2 in) higher than the other, to avoid tipping truck over laterally.

 LONGITUDINAL TIP OVER.
-If the mast and the transaxle are removed while the truck is blocked up, the truck will tip backwards due to the heavy counterweight.
-Both mast and counterweight must be removed before attempting to raise the truck for transaxle removal.
-The back of the truck must be supported by blocking under the steer axle to prevent movement.
+If the mast is removed while the truck is blocked up, the truck will tip backwards due to the heavy counterweight.